gabyx/ki-kist/README.md

 ## Quick Instructions

-The following walks you through starting up a local Kubernetes cluster with `kind`, inspecting the cluster and also shutting it down again.
+The following walks you through starting up a local Kubernetes cluster with `kind`, inspecting the cluster, accessing the `api` service with the `client` and also shutting the cluster down again.

 **Note**: All commands given in the following are safe to use (virtualized or locally scoped to the repository) to use and **will only** minimally fiddle with